How digital technology is making international insurance programs easier

 “By means of technology, we have a unique opportunity to address some of the challenges that our corporate customers are facing,” says Samrat Dua, Chief Innovation & Transformation Officer, Swiss Re Corporate Solutions.
 “We created a state-of-the-art digital platform to address the issue of high friction in information flow and, at the same time, improve the service experience.
 It allows for a smoother workflow: from communications with our customers, brokers and network partners to information validation and policy issuance.”

 The work to make processes easier for corporate customers and brokers is underpinned by a wider shift in the insurance industry.
 As using internet-enabled devices becomes run of the mill, expectations of products and customer service are changing across all industries.
 Digitalisation means we can collect and use data in a multitude of ways and in near real time, and Swiss Re’s latest sigma report explores the wide-ranging changes this is likely to enact.

-Corporate risk managers with international programmes are no different.
+Corporate risk managers with international programs are no different.
 In a fast-paced digitised world, they expect leaner processes, less administrative burdens and more transparency from their insurers.
-Combining technology and risk insights, Swiss Re Corporate Solutions' online IPA platform addresses this desire for operational efficiency.
+Combining technology and risk insights, Swiss Re Corporate Solutions' PULSE platform addresses this desire for operational efficiency.

-“Alongside this, we created an internet portal called PULSE, which allows risk and insurance managers – as well as their brokers - to view all their information in one place.
+“Alongside this, our customer interface allows risk and insurance managers – as well as their brokers - to view all their information in one place.
 They can see everything from what site visits are planned to how far along a claim is,” Dua says.
 “It also means that in the event of a loss, photos can be uploaded and claims handlers and surveyors can be appointed digitally.
 This means better efficiency and faster claims handling."